SURFnet/certificates-bcp/dialogue.md

 > Ok.
 But that means I may get stuck if such a path doesn't exist?

 Correct.
-But there\'s an alternative solution.
+But there's an alternative solution.

 > I was affraid you were going to say that.
 Are you going to throw more crypto my way?

 Not really.
-It\'s just that Web of Trust is not the only way to verify public keys.
-There\'s also this think called PKI.
+It's just that Web of Trust is not the only way to verify public keys.
+There's also this think called PKI.

 > PKI?

 Yes, PKI stands for Public Key Infrastructure, but never mind what that means.
-It\'s just a different model for establishing trust.
+It's just a different model for establishing trust.

 > So how is it different from Web of Trust?

-It is actually quite similar, except that you have a few parties called Certification Authorities or CAs that do the key signing instead of everyone singing everybody else\'s keys.
+It is actually quite similar, except that you have a few parties called Certification Authorities or CAs that do the key signing instead of everyone singing everybody else's keys.

 > Is that better somehow?